 A series of very unique life events have formed me.
 My dad, accepted me into his life as his 6th daughter when I was 2 years old.
 My situation put me into a cultural position to be shared between family, where I spent summers and many other spare moments in Twin Hills with my mom's family until I was old enough to commercial fish.
 In Twin Hills I was also accepted into my aunt's family as a daughter, growing up with cousins who were more like siblings, not to mention an extra set of parents, rather than aunt and uncle.
 My grandparents were also in Twin Hills, and they did their part in smothering me with affection.
 I'm very grateful for being raised by everyone and experiencing a childhood with a variety of very influential people who opened my mind to diversity.

 Through village life, I gained a very deep appreciation for subsistence, the seasons and cultural relationships, respect and non verbal communication.
 Through my life in Dillingham, I gained my experience with commercial fishing, diversity of culture and community dynamics and friendships.
-Life in each place is different, but share many common values, such as subsistence, outdoor recreation and teamwork.
+Life in each place is different, but share many common values, such as Our Way of Life, outdoor recreation and teamwork.
 I was lucky enough to experience life in both worlds and credit much of my life outlook and sensitivities to finding a way to create harmony between the mixed world in larger communities and native lifestyle and values in the village.

 Arts and crafts were always a part of my life.
 There are skin sewers, grass basket sewers, beaders, carvers, and carpenters in my family, but drawing found me through my dad when I was 5.
 It was maintained within me through family and school support in Dillingham.
 Although it was a skill that was within me to make others happy and a tool to entertain humorous situations as a feisty youth, it was always a shadow among my priorities.
 Not until I was in college did I realize the scope of it's importance and it's potential to change my life forever.